The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The GCC e-Health market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 15% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use sectors.
+The GCC e-Health market is expected to exhibit a CAGR of 18.89% during 2022-2027.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 E-health refers to the remote delivery of healthcare services via electronic information and communication technologies.
 It primarily offers real-time monitoring services, diagnosis and consulting services, healthcare system strengthening services, etc. E-health provides numerous benefits in lowering administrative burden, enhancing patient monitoring by using digital channels, managing medical records, improving the standards of healthcare services, etc. As a result, it is widely adopted across diverse medical fields, including oncology, cardiology, neurology, dermatology, radiology, psychiatry, etc.